What is a Resume & What is Its Purpose?

 Templates, Handbook & Podcast!

-For further instruction, please view our Resume Templates, Musician’s Résumé Handbook, and our IML Podcast.
+For further instruction, please view our Resume and CV Handbooks with samples, our Resume Templates, and our IML Podcast.

 “As someone who has recently started applying for academic positions in music, IML advisor’s advice on materials such as my CV, teaching philosophy, diversity statement, and cover letters has been incredibly insightful.
 They have helped me improve tailoring my writing to each job listing and pointed me toward useful professional development resources and events.”